AR

 (b) Use of the electronic filing system by a Taxpayer without an authorized representative is encouraged but not required.

-(c) Conventional paper filings shall be submitted in the event of electronic filing system errors or other technical problems pursuant to § 5-606.
+(c) Filings shall be submitted by mail, hand delivery, or email in the event of electronic filing system errors or other technical problems under § 5-606.

 (d) The Commission shall electronically file or issue any notice, order, decision, or other document prepared by the Commission.
 The Commission shall provide a paper copy of such document to any party not using the electronic filing system.